DHRI-Curriculum/DHRIFT/workshops/python.md

         data-ethics:
             description: Data Ethics (Recommended) This workshop will give you a basis for thinking through the ethical considerations of your programming projects.
             recommended: true
-    installations:
-        pythonguide:
-            description: You can use any installation of Python (but make sure it is of version 3).
-For our purposes, Anaconda will provide everything necessary for all the workshops that are part of the DHRI curriculum.
-            recommended: true
-        visual-studio-code:
-            description: (Recommended) You can use any plain text editor, but for our purposes Visual Studio Code ("VS Code") will be used.
-            recommended: true

 authors:
     - 'Kalle Westerling'